CryptoDappRun/Ether-To-Token/README.md

 #### 1.Specify your token address
 #### 2.Deploy contract/SwapToken.sol and fill the contract address to js/config.js
 #### 3.fill blockchain parameters.
-#### 4.you need send some your tokens to this contract address ,otherwise, the exchange does't have token send to trader.
+#### 4.you need send some your tokens to this contract address ,otherwise, the exchange doesn't have token send to trader.
 #### 5.put the whole project to a www websever or deploy to your github pages.

 <br><br><br><br>